Skip to main content

 Making Salina green again

 Involving all actors of the local community - including citizens, companies, trade associations and tour operators - is a challenge Salina is working to overcome as it advances its energy transition.
-The municipalities driving the transition are aware of the shift needed in people’s mindsets in order to choose clean energy options, such as opting for an electric vehicle for a new car rather than one that runs on fossil fuel, and plans targeted education and communications activities to bring the local community on board.
+The municipalities driving the transition are aware of the shift needed in people’s mindsets to choose clean energy options, such as opting for an electric vehicle for a new car rather than one that runs on fossil fuel and plan targeted education and communications activities to bring the local community on board.

 The island will further need to find solutions to finance the clean energy transition.
 A new law in Italy foresees an economic contribution by the government over the next 20 years for every kWh of electricity produced with solar PV.
 Current financial support is further provided through tax incentives for building renovation (covering about 50% of the costs over ten years) and for refurbishments to improve energy efficiency and seismic resilience in buildings (covering 65% of the costs over ten years), provided by ENEA.